prvaughn2/SDDanielson_KeyboardScripts/README.md

 Additional Note:
 Press and Hold Bottom Right Key : Alt + F4

+I am naming the kerys #1 -> #12 starting with the top left

 My idea is to shortcut key the python scripts to the hot key sequences above (R_Click > Properties > Shortcut Key).

+TODOs:
+1. get pics from Andy and copy button 1 to other views
+2. use code for button 12 as basis for copy fucntion to local drive Maybe write a save function?
+3. write an init bat file to make shortcuts for the button on the desktop, duplicate the file on C drive maybe?